WhatTheZBot/IDK/CONTRIBUTING.md

 ## 1. [Code of Conduct](./CODE_OF_CONDUCT.md)

-We want this project to be a welcoming space for everyone.
+I want this project to be a welcoming space for everyone.
 By contributing, you agree to follow our [Code of Conduct](./CODE_OF_CONDUCT.md) and help keep the community respectful and inclusive.

 ## 2. How to Contribute

-We welcome contributions in various forms, including:
+I welcome contributions in various forms, including:

 - Bug fixes
 - Documentation improvements